 If I want to try new things to support my professional development, where should I start?

-If you want to find out more about the available resources on campus, the Graduate College hosts an annual Professional Development Fair where we gather up as many units and services from across campus we can find to answer questions and show off all the ways they are there to help.
-This fair is just one part of the Graduate College’s Professional Development Week, featuring other workshops and events dedicated to helping students succeed in grad school and beyond.
+If you want to find out more about the available resources on campus, the Graduate College hosts Professional Development Week, featuring workshops and events dedicated to helping students succeed in grad school and beyond.

 So, whether you know exactly what skills you want to develop, or don’t know where to start, Professional Development Week is a great place to start.
 Use it to discover new opportunities, as a catalyst to get motivated, and a real opportunity to make time for your professional development.